 Among the chosen examples you can tell the closest-to-ceratopsids apart from the most basal kinds by simply reading their names: the former have usually the suffix -ceratops (ex.
 Leptoceratops, Zuniceratops), the latter usually end in other ways (ex.
-Psittacosaurus, Yinlong).
+Chaoyangsaurus, Yinlong).

-The other missing links: Yinlong, Archaeoceratops, and Chaoyangsaurus Another, even more important missing-link was found as recently as the 2006: following the current trend about Chinese dinos’ naming, it was called Yinlong.
-Living in Late Jurassic, it now detains “the most primitive ceratopsian" record.
-Its external appearence was the least Triceratops-like one can imagine.
-Yinlong had neither any parrot-bill, nor spiky cheeks: its only ceratopsian trait is a merely anatomical one, the “rostral bone” at the tip of its upper jaw, present in all ceratopsians and in no other dinosaur group.
-To compensate, Yinlong had small “canines”: this, together with its tiny size and shape, makes it quite similar to the basal ornithischian Heterodontosaurus.
+- Another, even more important missing-link was found as recently as the 2006: following the current trend about Chinese dinos naming, it was called Yinlong ("hidden dragon").
+Living in Late Jurassic, it took the "most primitive ceratopsian" record away from Psittacosaurus.
+Its external appearence was the least Triceratops-like one can imagine: Yinlong was not only totally bipedal, but had neither any parrot-bill, nor spiky cheeks.
+Its only ceratopsian trait is a merely anatomical one: the rostral bone at the tip of its upper jaw, present in all ceratopsians and in no other dinosaur group.
+To compensate, Yinlong had small canines: this, together with its size (4 ft long) and shape, makes it quite similar to the basal ornithischian Heterodontosaurus.
 Indeed, this resemblance was once cited as the definitive proof that heterodontosaurids were not ornithopods but ancient relatives of ceratopsians and pachycephalosaurs, but now the latter is disputed.
 Many new basal ceratopsians have been described since the 1990s both in Asia and in North America.
-Some were related with the examples listed above: for example, Udanoceratops (one of the largest ones) was close to Leptoceratops; Graciliceratops was similar to Microceratus; while Turanoceratops was perhaps close to Zuniceratops and maybe one of the ceratopsids' ancestors.
-But others have revealed to be more primitive, if not at the same degree of Yinlong.
-Two of them have become the namesakes of their own family: the Early Cretaceous Archaeoceratops ("ancient horned face") was a sort of middle-way between Psittacosaurus and Leptoceratops; and the Late Jurassic Chaoyangsaurus (initially believed the earliest pachycephalosaurian) has been revealed being between Psittacosaurus and Yinlong.
+Some were related with the examples listed above: for example, Udanoceratops (one of the largest, twice longer than a Protoceratops) was close to Leptoceratops but living in Asia; Asiaceratops was also an Asian Leptoceratops-relative; Graciliceratops ("gracile horned face") was similar to Microceratops, and some alleged "microceratops" remains actually belonged to it; Breviceratops ("short horned face") was originally considered a second Protoceratops species; while Turanoceratops from Central Asia was perhaps close to Zuniceratops and maybe one of the ceratopsids' ancestors.
+But others guys have revealed to be more primitive, if not at the same degree of Yinlong.
+Two of them have become the namesakes of their own family: the Early Cretaceous Archaeoceratops ("ancient horned face"), was a sort of middle-way between Psittacosaurus and Leptoceratops - the same about Auroraceratops "dawn horned face", which had an unusually-shaped skull; the second is the Late Jurassic Chaoyangsaurus (originally called "Chaoyoungosaurus" or "Chaoyangosaurus").
+Described in 1983, Chaoyangsaurus (and its closest relative Xuanhuaceratops, originailly named "Xuanhuasaurus" in 1986) initially were believed the earliest pachycephalosaurians, both from China; but they have then been revealed being very archaic ceratopsians between Psittacosaurus and Yinlong.
 Still mysterious is the identity of the poorly-known Early Cretaceous Stenopelix, whose pelvis was found in Europe in the XIX century.